Can Melatonin Help with Multiple Sclerosis Symptoms?

 Maybe.

 Fortunately, melatonin as a supplement can help reset disrupted circadian rhythms.
 If you fall into some inconsistent sleep-wake patterns, using melatonin at night can help you to achieve a rhythm "reset."
-This could be useful for those who are finishing up a course of steroids or in the case of cross-continental travel when jet lag (a kind of temporary circadian disruption) might lead to messed up sleep-wake patterns.
+This could be useful for those who are finishing up a course of steroids or in the case of cross-continental travel when jet lag (a kind of temporary circadian disruption) might lead to messed up sleep-wake patterns.4

 Should you supplement with melatonin?

-Neuroscientists and circadian biology researchers are still discovering the neurochemical basis of the human circadian system as well as the usefulness of melatonin as a prescribed treatment for any health concern.
+It's best to approach melatonin use under the guidance of a sleep doctor.
+Why?
+Researchers are still discovering details about the circadian system as well as the usefulness of melatonin as a prescribed treatment for any health concern.

-Sleep, MS and melatonin
+Sleep, MS, and melatonin

-Problems with sleeping and daytime drowsiness are common for people with MS. However, if you struggle with sleep at night or have daytime fatigue, it might be just as useful to have a sleep study overseen by a board-certified sleep specialist first to rule out diagnosable sleep problems you might not be aware of.
+Problems with sleeping and daytime drowsiness are common for people with MS. However, if you struggle with sleep at night or have daytime fatigue, it might be just as useful to have a sleep study overseen by a board-certified sleep specialist first to rule out diagnosable sleep problems you might not be aware of.6

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The MultipleSclerosis.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.